lalbelda/period-tracker-app-whitelabelled-code/docs/docs_change_lang/README.md

 ## App

 - The bundle identifier is going to need to change here.
 This is a platform specific change and a tool like `react-native-rename`can be used.
-Alternatively manually changing the bundle identifier is (`com.oky.newIdentifier`) and all known references followed by a removal of all node modules / clean / re-sync and rebuild will be sufficient
+Alternatively manually changing the bundle identifier is (`com.periodtrackerapp.newIdentifier`) and all known references followed by a removal of all node modules / clean / re-sync and rebuild will be sufficient
  Note: Removal of node_modules and reinstall is a necessity, do not skip this.

 - You will then need to add the relevant translations to the `packages/components/i18n/translations` file.
-Using the `en.ts` as a base line for the translation keys this can be copied and pasted with the appropriate locale identifier.
-Ensure this is added to the `index.ts` in the same directory
+Using the `en.ts` as a base line for teh translation keys this can be copied and pasted with the appropriate locale identifier.
+Ensure this is added to teh `index.ts` in the same directory

 - If you want to fix the locale of the new app, adjustments to the `packages/components/redux/reducers/appReducer` will be necessary.
 Adjust the `currentLocale`and `chosenRegion` to the required locale.